snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 *Shilpa Kobren is a research fellow in biomedical informatics at Harvard Medical School where she focuses on analyzing genomic data and patient clinical information to derive insights into human diseases.
 Shilpa lives in a 1890 urban apartment in Cambridge, Massachusetts with her husband and two energetic baby boys.
-She loves to create systems that optimize daily efficiency in family's constrained living space.*
+She loves to create systems that optimize daily efficiency in her family's constrained living space.*